 The Quarterly Listing is published on January 1st, April 1st, July 1st, and October 1st.
 A complete application must be received no fewer than 90 days in advance of the publication date in which the Insurer applies to be listed.
 If the application is received fewer than 90 days prior to the intended publication date, it will not be considered until the following quarterly publication release.
-The IID will provide notice to an applicant of the application determination a minimum of ten calendar days in advance of the intended listing date.

-The IID reserves the right to ask questions, make comments, or seek clarification of any concerns during its review of Insurer applications.
-If all questions and/or concerns (e.g., receipt of required documents and IID requested explanations and supporting documentation) are not resolved within a six-month period of the initial application submission date, the application will be rejected and a letter informing the Insurer of the decision will be issued.
+The IID will review and evaluate the information submitted by Insurers seeking admittance to the Quarterly Listing.
+The IID evaluates whether the Insurer meets or does not meet the standards set forth in Section II - Core Requirements and Guidelines for Inclusion on the Quarterly Listing.
+The IID may contact the Insurer for additional information or to seek clarification of any concerns during its review of the application.
+If all questions and/or concerns (e.g., receipt of required documents and IID requested explanations and supporting documentation) are not resolved within a six-month period of the initial application submission date, the application may be rejected and a letter informing the Insurer of the decision will be issued.
 Refer to Section III - Process for Reconsideration of an Application Rejection.
-All application fees are non-refundable.
+Following completion of the review, the IID will meet with the Internal Committee to discuss the evaluation and determine a recommendation.
+The Internal Committee will present its recommendation to the Group for consideration.
+Working Following determination by the Working Group, a letter detailing approval or denial will be sent to the Insurer by the IID.